 Fast Track Success & 3-D Design

-New air emissions standards that impacted the viability of the client’s sludge incinerators drove our aggressive schedule, requiring construction activities to proceed while design was ongoing.
-The entire project – including design, permitting, construction and start up – was completed in just 30 months, and four months ahead of schedule.
+New air emissions standards that impacted the viability of the client’s sludge incinerators drove our aggressive schedule, requiring construction activities to proceed while the design was ongoing.
+The entire project – including design, permitting, construction, and start-up – was completed in just 30 months, and four months ahead of schedule.

 The design/build project delivery allowed for completion approximately 40% faster than a standard design/bid/build method.

 The extensive use of 3-D design helped drive the aggressive schedule and allowed stakeholders to better visualize this complex facility.
 This resulted in reducing review times, avoiding conflicts, and improving coordination during construction.
 To drive interaction during design, Tighe & Bond pulled the 3-D design model into a videogame software engine.
 This allowed the stakeholders to literally “walk” through the facility using an X-Box controller.

 What ensued was an engaging and understandable armchair tour, helping stakeholders to visualize this complex 3-D facility in a very personal way.

 Sustainable, Environmentally Friendly

 Prior to this project, sludge in Detroit was incinerated, destroying a valuable resource and generating significant air pollution.
 Now, the pelletized product is beneficially reused as a sustainable fertilizer throughout the region.
 The product is marketed as a less expensive substitute to chemical fertilizers.

 The organic, nutrient-rich material contributes to a more productive soil for farming and stimulated plant growth.
 Another use for this product is as a renewable fuel source at power plants and cement kilns.